rust-lang/book/second-edition/src/ch11-03-test-organization.md

 that integration test and a summary line for the results of the integration test just before the `Doc-tests adder` section starts.

-Recall that adding more unit test functions in any *src* file adds more test result lines to the unit tests section.
-Adding more test functions to the integration test file we created adds more lines to that file’s section.
+Similarly to how adding more unit test functions adds more result lines to the unit tests section, adding more test functions to the integration test file adds more result lines to this integration test file’s section.
 Each integration test file has its own section, so if we add more files in the *tests* directory, there will be more integration test sections.